Patience

 And hum this little ditty.

-… and a mention of the upcoming 2013 production of The Yeomen of the Guard!
+In 2012, Holly Windle wrote a version that mentioned the upcoming 2013 production of The Yeomen of the Guard!

 The soldiers of our Queen